 1. Tettegouche State Park Hiking

-Tettegouche state park Minnesota offers the best hiking options for everyone.
+Tettegouche State Park in Minnesota offers the best hiking options for everyone.
 With over 23 miles of hiking trails, 12 of which are taken by the Superior Hiking Trail, you are certainly spoiled for choice.

 Generally, people take one of these four Tettegouche state park trails: